Cleaning household mould can be daunting but it can be done with a little care and preparation. Any mould can be cleaned with household items.

 Remove Destroyed Items

 All items that are severely damaged by mould need to be removed.
-Carpet padding, upholstery and drywall are a few items that are often too difficult to clean if the mould is extensive.
+Carpet padding, beds, upholstery and drywall are a few items that are often too difficult to clean if the mould is extensive.
 Remove these items from the house so they can not send mould spores back into the air as you clean.
 Replace them only once the mould has been eliminated.

 Washing clothes in the washing machine and dryer is a very effective way of removing mould.
 Especially if you use the hot water cycle.
 Add 1 cup of bleach to the rinse water to help kill any remaining mould.
 Air dry the fabric the first time.
 This will allow you to see if all the mould has been removed.
 If you put it in a hot drier mould stains can set and be impossible to remove.
 Once you have determined that the mould is gone, launder your clothes as usual.
 Color-safe bleach will work for clothes that aren’t bleach safe.